01-turgut/Escape-the-Cave/README.md

 # Acknowledgements

-I would like to thank my course mentor [Harry Dhillon](https://www.linkedin.com/in/harry-dhillon-299b321b3/)
+I would like to thank my course mentor [Harry Dhillon](https://www.linkedin.com/in/harry-dhillon-299b321b3/) for his support and guidance.